-- 2. Enter your REST API credentials. - For sensors and ECA VMs, click Enter API Key and then paste or type your API key into the API Key field. - For RevealX 360, click Enter API Credentials and then paste or type the ID and secret of your API credentials into the ID and Secret fields. - Click Authorize and then click Close. - 4.
+- 2. Enter your REST API credentials. - For sensors and the ExtraHop console, click Enter API Key and then paste or type your API key into the API Key field. - For RevealX 360, click Enter API Credentials and then paste or type the ID and secret of your API credentials into the ID and Secret fields. - 3.
+Click Authorize and then click Close. - 4.
 Click Observations and then click POST /observations/associatedipaddrs. - 5.
 Click Try it out.